Stars vs. Kraken: Betting Trends, Odds, Advanced Stats - NHL Playoffs Second Round Game 3

 - In their past 10 games, the Stars have scored 0.8 more goals per game than their average on the season.

+- The Stars score the seventh-most goals in the NHL, averaging 3.4 per game for a total of 281 this season.

-- The Stars are ranked third in NHL play for the fewest goals against this season, having conceded 215 total goals (2.6 per game).
+- The Stars are ranked third in league play for the fewest goals against this season, having allowed 215 total goals (2.6 per game).

 - The team has the league's fourth-best goal differential at +66 this season.